Medicare and Active Employees

 - If you have a PPO or the Core Medical plan primary to Part B: Part B can potentially pay secondarily for Medicare-covered services.
-Contact Medicare and/or Blue Shield of California for more information about secondary coverage through Parts A, B and/or D.
+Contact Medicare for more information about secondary coverage through Parts A, B and/or D.

 Medicare Part D

 Check with Social Security regarding your ability to delay enrollment in Medicare Parts B & D without penalty.